strues/react-universal-boiler/README.md

 ### Production
 Running the two commands below will compile your application and serve the production ready build.

+**Build:** `npm run build`
+**Run:** `npm run start:prod`

 ## Notes
+#### Using DLLs
+Taking advantage of Webpack's DLLs is pretty easy in this project.
+The command is `npm run build:dlls`.
+It creates a `vendor.json` tfile in the webpack directory and places the DLL bundle in `static/assets/dlls`.
+When you add new dependencies to your project, all you need to do is add the name to the on-going list within `webpack/dll.config.js`.
+As a side note, rather than using DLLs in production (which you shouldnt, by the way), you'll want to add the package into the list of vendor dependencies inside `webpack/webpack.config.client.js`.

+If you don't feel like using DLLs, set WEBPACK_DLLS to 0 in the `package.json`

 ## Resources